CJSF Fall 2016 Announcements

 The requirements to join CJSF are simple.
 Because it is a scholarship organization, 7th and 8th grade students earn points based on their grades.
 An "A"=3pts; "B"=1 pt; and "C"=0 pts.
 Students must earn 8 points per semester.
 Qualifying courses are Math, Science, English and History.
 Students who have a D/F in any subject will not qualify for membership for that semester.

 What is required for school/community service?

-Students are required to complete 10 hours of volunteer service per semester.
+Students are required to complete 10 hours of volunteer service per semester; 5 hours in school and 5 hours outside of school.
 Tutoring, coaching, volunteer work with other community groups can all be counted.
 Any service that is not compensated and helps others qualifies.
 The goal is for members to balance their high academic achievement with public or school service.

 What are the benefits of CJSF membership?

 Students who qualify for 3 or more semesters will promote 'With Honors".
 They will receive a CJSF gold pin, a certificate with a gold seal, and they will be accepted as an Associate Member in CSF (the high school California Scholarship Federation).

 Membership brings with it the opportunity to participate in activities which benefit the school, the community, and the student.

 Eighth grade students have a 2-week window to apply at the beginning of first quarter.
 A copy of the previous semester report card must be attached to the application.

 Seventh grade students will be eligible to apply during the 2-week window at the beginning of Second Semester.
 A copy of the previous semester report card must be attached to the application.